 |A*||56 UCAS points|

-All students are offered the opportunity, alongside AS examinations, to participate in an Academic Enrichment Programme, including the option to engage in the independent study of the AQA Extended Project Qualification (EPQ), which has a UCAS points value equal to half of an A2, as follows:
+All students are offered the opportunity to participate in an Academic Enrichment Programme, including the option to engage in the independent study of the AQA Extended Project Qualification (EPQ), which has a UCAS points value equal to half of an A Level, as follows:

 A* 28 UCAS points